eidp/actions-semver/fetch-commit-version/README.md

 <!-- NOTE: This file's contents are automatically generated.
 Do not edit manually. -->
-# Promote Version (Action)
+# Fetch commit Version (Action)

-The promote-version component executes the [`commit_version`](../github_semver/commit_version.py) script which  downloads the version artifact from the last successful workflow run for the current commit.
-The corresponding version is stored as `SEMVER_VERSION` environment variable and set as output of this action.
+The fetch-commit-version component executes the [`commit_version`](../github_semver/commit_version.py) script which  downloads the version artifact from the last successful workflow run for the current commit.
+The corresponding version is stored as `COMMIT_VERSION` environment variable and set as output of this action.
 This pipeline is supposed to be run for releases only.
 The GitHub token needs to have `actions: read` permission to be able to access the workflow runs.

 ## 🔧 Inputs